Struggling With Autophobia: Why Your Brain’s Fear of Being Alone Goes Deeper Than You Think

 What causes autophobia to develop?

 Autophobia develops through classical conditioning in the amygdala.
 A single overwhelming experience of distress while alone can write a permanent threat association between solitude and danger.
-In many cases, the conditioning occurs during early childhood through chronic caregiver absence, establishing the association before episodic memory is online — which is why many people struggling with autophobia cannot identify a triggering event.
+In many cases, the conditioning occurs during early childhood through chronic caregiver absence, establishing the association before episodic memory is online — which is why many people struggling with autophobia cannot identify a specific triggering event.

 Is autophobia the same as separation anxiety?